sai2617/backend-noteApp/README.md

 # backend-note app
 Note App backend
 Register_Login
-This is the app name created.
+This is the app name created for spring-boot.

-The name of the database created in MySQL workbench is
+# The name of the database created in MySQL workbench is

 CREATE DATABASE dboffice;

+# For DevOps Jenkins from GitHub

-And also doing continuous integration by jenkins
+For doing continuous integration by jenkins

 after pasting github link